Here at SoPoCo we do not shy away from discussing topics that other websites and other ‘authors’ are too afraid to confront.

 Why do so many of us RUN From the opportunity to work together?

 When will WE wake up Black America?

-Perhaps KingC is too controversial; no one wants to openly discuss these issues – for fear of how others will look at them.
+Perhaps KingC is too controversial.
+Many are afraid to openly discuss these issues.
+Out of for fear of how others will look at them.

 - Sadly, they don’t understand – Others already look at them a certain kinda way; regardless of what they say; or don’t say.